-The REFORMA 2018 Dr. Arnulfo D. Trejo Librarian of The Year (LOTY) Award Committee is seeking nominations for the 2018 Librarian of The Year award.
-The Committee will give highest priority to early or mid-careers candidates who have promoted and advocated services to the Spanish-speaking and Latino communities including the fulfillment of unmet needs during 2017-2018.
+The REFORMA Awards Committee is seeking nominations for the 2019 Dr. Arnulfo D. Trejo Librarian of the Year (LOTY) Award.
+The Committee will give the highest priority to early or mid-career candidates who have promoted and advocated services to the Spanish-speaking and Latino communities including the fulfillment of unmet needs during 2018-2019.

 About the Arnulfo D. Trejo Librarian of the Year Award

 The Arnulfo D. Trejo Librarian of the Year Award is presented annually by REFORMA to recognize a librarian who has distinguished himself or herself in the field of librarianship, promoted and advocated services to the Spanish-speaking and Latino communities, and made outstanding contributions to REFORMA.

 The Arnulfo D. Trejo Librarian of the Year (LOTY) Award consists of a $500 stipend funded by TOMO Books and a commemorative plaque.